OndrejSladky/fmsi-supplement/README.md

 ### Reproducing experimental results on membership queries

 We provide a way to run all the experiments with membership queries reported in the paper, using [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+We evaluate CBL, FMSI, SBWT, and SSHash.
 We also require [seqtk](https://github.com/lh3/seqtk) to process FASTA files and Rscript to aggregate the results into TSV tables (one per dataset).
 After cloning this repository, perform the following preparation steps.

 1. Download all (or selected) datasets from [Zenodo record 14722244](https://zenodo.org/records/14722244) into the [data/](data/) directory.